aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/drawing-objects/managing-pictures/_index.md

 - **Upper left column index**, the index of the upper left column.
 - **Image file name**, the name of the image file, complete with path.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-DrawingObjects-pictures-AddingPictures-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-DrawingObjects-pictures-AddingPictures-1.java" >}}

 ## **Positioning of Pictures**